Can Cohabitating with a Lover Affect Spousal Support in California?

 San Diego, CA – Spousal support is often awarded to the lower-earning spouse to help maintain the lifestyle the couple built and shared as a married union.
 Whether the support was granted before the divorce or after, the support (if it is temporary) will end at a particular date and time; unless the supported spouse remarries.
 What if, then, the supported spouse merely wants to cohabitate with a lover while receiving spousal support?
 Is alimony affected by shacking up?

-California divorce attorney John Griffith of Griffith, Young, and Lass in San Diego says yes.
+California divorce attorney John Griffith of Griffith, Young, and Lass says yes.

 California Alimony Law